 He did survive and was discharged from the army on 6th March 1918.
 His discharge record shows that he had received a gunshot wound (GSW) and Disorderly Act of the heart (DAH) and that these were attributed to his service.
 At the time he was a single man and his address was 93 Church Street Old Whittington.

-There was happy news for Ben he married Lilian Martin at Old Whittington church on 16th November 1918.
+The Whittington Ben returned to would have been much changed and many of his old school friends and colleagues would not have returned home.
+There was some happy news for Ben though when he married Lilian Martin at Old Whittington church on 16th November 1918.

 His occupation is now listed as a sawyer, he did not return to his pre-war occupation of miner.
 He may have worked at the woodyard at the bottom of Whittington Hill.